 5 Tips for Giving Better Feedback

 Google “feedback is a gift” and you’ll find enough quotes to fill a high school yearbook.
-While skeptics might disagree, there’s no denying it: providing direct feedback is one of the most powerful tools managers have for developing staff.
-In this article of our feedback series, we share our most important tips for giving feedback.
+While there’s the potential for that to be true, how you package and deliver it matters.
+To that end, here are our most important tips for giving feedback.

 - “I have some feedback on X!
 Can I share it?”

 - “I’m concerned X isn’t on track.
 Can we schedule a time today to talk about it?”

 2. Do systematize it.

 If you’re someone who feels stressed or awkward about giving feedback, systematizing is a must.
 If you wait until feedback is urgent, you’ll have missed several opportunities to give it.
 More importantly, systematizing feedback helps mitigate bias.
 We tend to feel more comfortable sharing feedback with people who are like us or to whom we feel close.
 This means that—unless you intentionally choose otherwise—your staff who have marginalized identities that are different from yours probably receive less feedback overall.
 Less feedback = fewer opportunities to grow!
 Here are ways to systematize:

 - Include it in your check-in agenda so it’s just part of what you discuss each week.

 - For projects, get in the habit of scheduling debriefs.